CKMitchell3/Portfolio_Analysis/README.md

 # Portfolio Analysis Project

 ## Goal

+## Inititative
-* Create a portfolio consisting of some popular stocks (Apple, Facebook, Nvidia, PayPal, Shopify, Square, Teladoc, Tesla, Twitter, and Zillow) and compare their performance to the 10 Yr and 30 Yr Treasury Bond performances and the S&P 500, Dow Jones and Nasdaq performances.
+**Create a portfolio consisting of 10 popular stocks (Apple, Facebook, Nvidia, PayPal, Shopify, Square, Teladoc, Tesla, Twitter, and Zillow)**
+* Compare and analyze the historical performance of the holdings in the portfolio with each other
+* Compare and analyze the portfolio's historical performance with that of the three major indexes
+* Compare the historical performance of the three major indexes with the 10-Year and 30-Year Treasury Yields

-## Portfolio
+## Portfolio Holdings
 * Apple: $10,000
 * Facebook: $10,000
 * Nvidia: $10,000